Orbital propellant depot: Propellant launch costs

-Ex-NASA administrator Mike Griffin commented at the 52nd AAS Annual Meeting in Houston, November 2005, that "at a conservatively low government price of $10,000 per kg in LEO, 250 MT of fuel for two missions per year is worth $2.5 billion, at government rates."
+Ex-NASA administrator Mike Griffin commented at the 52nd AAS Annual Meeting in Houston, Texas, November 2005, that "at a conservatively low government price of $10,000 per kg in LEO, 250 [tonnes] of fuel for two missions per year is worth $2.5 billion, at government rates".

-If one assumes that a 130 tonne launch vehicle could be flown twice a year for $2.5 bn, the price is about $10,000 per kg.

 Cryogenic depot architectures and types

 In the depot-centric architecture, the depot is filled by tankers, and then the propellant is transferred to an upper stage prior to orbit insertion, similar to a gas station filled by tankers for automobiles.
 By using a depot, the launch vehicle size can be reduced and the flight rate increased.
 Since the accumulation of propellant may take many weeks to months, careful consideration must be given to boiloff mitigation.

 In simple terms, a passive cryogenic depot is a transfer stage with stretched propellant tanks, additional insulation, and a sun shield.
-In one concept, hydrogen boiloff is also redirected to reduce or eliminate liquid oxygen boiloff and then used for attitude control, power, or reboost.
+In one concept, hydrogen boiloff is also redirected to reduce or eliminate liquid oxygen boiloff and then used for attitude control, power, or reboots.
 An active cryogenic depot is a passive depot with additional power and refrigeration equipment/cryocoolers to reduce or eliminate propellant boiloff.
 Other active cryogenic depot concepts include electrically powered attitude control equipment to conserve fuel for the end payload.

 Heavy lift versus depot-centric architectures

-In the heavy lift architecture, propellant, which can be two thirds or more of the total mission mass, is accumulated in fewer launches and possibly shorter time frame than the depot centric architecture.
+In the heavy lift architecture, propellant, which can be two-thirds or more of the total mission mass, is accumulated in fewer launches and possibly shorter time frame than the depot centric architecture.
 Typically the transfer stage is filled directly and no depot is included in the architecture.
 For cryogenic vehicles and cryogenic depots, additional boiloff mitigation equipment is typically included on the transfer stage, reducing payload fraction and requiring more propellant for the same payload unless the mitigation hardware is expended.

 Heavy Lift is compared with using Commercial Launch and Propellant Depots in this power point by Dr. Alan Wilhite given at FISO Telecon.

 Feasibility of propellant depots

 Both theoretical studies and funded development projects that are currently underway aim to provide insight into the feasibility of propellant depots.
 Studies have shown that a depot-centric architecture with smaller launch vehicles could be US$57 billion less expensive than a heavy-lift architecture over a 20-year time frame.
 The cost of large launch vehicles is so high that a depot able to hold the propellant lifted by two or more medium-sized launch vehicles may be cost effective and support more payload mass on beyond-Earth orbit trajectories.

 In a 2010 NASA study, an additional flight of an Ares V heavy launch vehicle was required to stage a US government Mars reference mission due to 70 tons of boiloff, assuming 0.1% boiloff/day for hydrolox propellant.
-The study clearly identified the need to decrease the design boiloff rate by an order of magnitude or more.
+The study identified the need to decrease the design boiloff rate by an order of magnitude or more.